 Any motorized vehicle or bicycle that is operated on campus, must display a valid permit.
 Should the need arise in which a student or employee is required to operate a replacement, loaned, or leased vehicle on campus a temporary permit (free of charge) must be obtained for said vehicle within 24 hours.
 A first citation issued to any unregistered vehicle defined herein will be dismissed and considered a warning citation.
 Any subsequent citation issued to the same vehicle 24 hours or more after the first citation will not be subject to dismissal.
-The student/employee may use their hanging decal in any vehicle they operate on HSU property.

 Visitors are defined as guests and other individuals visiting the campus on University business attending public functions, visiting the University library, attending sporting events, etc. Faculty, staff, students, their family members and friends, or other students who use a vehicle that has not been registered at HSU are not considered visitors.
 Other complimentary faculty, staff or students regularly assigned to work at HSU are not visitors.
 Guests who use the registered vehicle of a student, staff or faculty member are subject to the same parking limitations as the registrant and must park according to the decal.
-ACU, McM, Patty Hanks School of Nursing, Abilene and Cooper High School and Cisco Junior College students are not considered visitors while taking classes.
+ACU, McMurry, Patty Hanks School of Nursing, Abilene High School, Cooper High School, and Cisco Junior College students are not considered visitors while taking classes.

 Attention: Student dependents of current HSU faculty and staff are not authorized to use faculty/staff parking spaces while attending class or while working at HSU.
 If a student is using his or her parent’s vehicle that has been issued a faculty/staff permit, he or she must park in his or her respective designated area (commuter or resident parking).

-- Students residing off campus (commuters) will receive a gold hanging decal and may park in any parking spaces marked “commuter”, “com/vis”, where signs indicate gold decals, or any of the open parking lots listed above.
+- Students residing off campus (commuters) receive a gold hanging decal and may park in any parking spaces marked “commuter”, “com/vis”, where signs indicate gold decals, or any of the open parking lots listed above.

 - Adjunct decals: Grad students, from all Universities, will receive a Commuter hanging decal and will adhere to the parking regulations of commuter parking.
 Visiting Professors that teach a class at HSU will receive a Commuter hanger and will be required to park in commuter parking during business hours.